 Therefore, the bricks and insulation will be weighted more heavily in the productivity target than the door and windows.

-We identify a material’s weight through the number of effort days required.
+We identify a material’s weight-average through the number of effort days required.

 Primary and secondary materials